You can create a custom feed using a .csv or STIX formatted feed data file in RSA NetWitness Platform.

 - Define the Index type: IP, IP Range, or Non IP, and select the index column.

-(Conditional) If the index type is Non IP, additional settings are displayed.
+(Optional) If the index type is Non IP, additional settings are displayed.
 Select the service type and Callback Keys, and optionally select the Truncate Domain option.

 Select the language key to apply to the data in each column from the drop-down list.
 The meta displayed in the drop-down list is based on the meta available for the service define values.
 You can also add other meta based on advanced expertise.

-The Review form is displayed.
+The Review dialog is displayed.

 - Define the Index type: IP, IP Range, or Non IP, and select the index column.